rizecookey/fabric-installer/README.md

 # fabric-installer
-An Installer for Fabric, modified to use an alternative meta server hosted by CombatReforged.
+An Installer for Fabric, modified to use my alternative Fabric Meta server to add custom versions.

 Use this to install Fabric Loader for the Combat Tests.